SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver11.md

 M.bum: But it is customary to settle weekly at Bumbles.
 But naturally, in your case, we were happy to enlengthen it to three weeks.
 If you'll kindly settle the bill, Mr. Adams, we'll detain you no longer.

 N.: At first, Henry was quite uneasy on hearing Lloyd's words.
-The million-note-are desperately wanted to find a hole in the ground.
-That's when he thought about Portia in the morning, and suddenly a beam of light came to his mind - his shares in Hastings' gold mine business!
+That's when he thought about Portia in the morning, and suddenly a beam of light came to his mind - Hastings' gold mine business!

 H.A.: <font color=grey>*(pensive, but then delighted when he reminisced of Hastings' shares)*</font> I'll settle my accounts in full this aternoon.
 It so happens that my real fortune is tied up in mining ... gold mining.
 Well, good morning, gentlemen.
 You're a fascinating species.
 Sometime you must take a good look at yourselves <font color=grey>*(hurry out the doorway, arrogant)*</font> ... under a microscope.